frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 }
 ```

-Naturally, the [RPC] services are grouped in a [@free algebra](http://frees.io/docs/core/algebras/).
+Naturally, the [RPC] services are grouped in a [@free algebra].
 Hence, we are following one of the main principles of Freestyle, you only need to concentrate on the API that you want to expose as abstract smart constructors, without worrying how they will be implemented.

 In addition, we are using some of additional annotations: